Summary of Privacy Practices

 - For appointment and patient recall reminders

-- For fundraising activities related to the non-profit mission of Drexel Medicine
+- For the fundraising activities related to the non-profit mission of Drexel Medicine

 - For workers' compensation programs